 Applicants should use the Transfer Admission Guide in conjunction with www.assist.org (for California Community College Students) and www.transferology.com to determine which specific courses you should be taking at your institution.
 This guide is not a substitute or replacement for your college counselor, who can advise you about requirements for multiple universities.
 Transfer students must be admitted into the pre-major upon their admission into UCLA to be eligible to pursue the Public Affairs major.
 Transfer students who were not admitted into the pre-major are not eligible for the major.

 UCLA is committed to being a transfer-friendly institution.
 A strong academic preparation and performance make you a more competitive candidate during the admission review process.
-See pages 30-31 of the Transfer Admission Guide for the Public Affairs guidelines and articulation agreements.
+See page 30 of the Transfer Admission Guide for the Public Affairs guidelines and articulation agreements.

 Click on the icon for more information.